Kong/kong/README.md

 # History

+0.4.1
+- Remove the no-longer supported `run_on` field from plugin config schema

 0.4.0
 - Fix #7 (run_on in schema should be in toplevel fields table)
 - Remove BasePlugin inheritance (not needed anymore)